 - Bangladesh mourns victims of Dhaka cafe attack

-Twenty hostages and law enforcement officials have been killed in the assault, the worst inside u.
+Twenty hostages and law enforcement officials have been killed in the assault, the worst inside you.
 S.’s history.
-The so-called Islamic Nation claimed responsibility for the attack, but the authorities brushed off the institution’s declare, saying it turned into the paintings of domestic militants from a banned Islamist group, Jamayetul Mujahideen Bangladesh (JM
+The so-called Islamic Nation claimed responsibility for the attack, but the authorities brushed off the institution’s declaration, saying it turned into the paintings of domestic militants from a banned Islamist group, Jamayetul Mujahideen Bangladesh (JM

-Twenty hostages and law enforcement officials have been killed in the assault, the worst inside u.
+Twenty hostages and law enforcement officials have been killed in the assault, the worst inside you.
 S.’s history.

 Related Articles :

-- Obama expands protected waters off Hawaii, creating the world’s largest reserve.
+- Obama expanded protected waters off Hawaii, creating the world’s largest reserve.

 - Kenya’s seaside looks peaceful, but a murderous war is being waged